holgern/beem/README.rst

 ===============================================

-beem is an unofficial python library for steem, which is created new from scratch from `python-bitshares`_ The library name is derived from a beam maschine, similar to the analogy between steem and steam. beem includes `python-graphenelib`_.
+beem is an unofficial python library for steem, which is created new from scratch from `python-bitshares`_ The library name is derived from a beam machine, similar to the analogy between steem and steam. beem includes `python-graphenelib`_.

 .. image:: https://img.shields.io/pypi/v/beem.svg
     :target: https://pypi.python.org/pypi/beem/